 Chronic and sub-chronic effects, other than cancer, are less understood and research is ongoing.
 Potential effects include those to the central nervous system, kidney, liver, respiratory, developmental and reproductive systems.
 However, it is generally recognized that cancer is the most sensitive health outcome.

 Although there are many health effects described for TCE, especially for acute exposures to high concentrations, the levels of TCE in the area are not expected to result in the acute effects described for TCE.
-While health risks associated with sub-chronic and chronic TCE exposure, in particular cancer, are possible, the risk is very low given the low concentrations of soil vapour TCE.
+While health risks associated with sub-chronic and chronic TCE exposure, in particular cancer, are possible, the potential risk is very low given the low concentrations of soil vapour TCE.

 What are the recommended action levels?